threefoldfoundation/www_threefold_io/content/page/home/home.md

 ---
 id: home
+header_slogan: YOU
-header_title: YOU ARE THE NEW INTERNET
+header_title: ARE THE NEW INTERNET
 header_image: ./home_header.png
 header_altImg: threefold
 header_excerpt: Welcome to the world’s largest Peer-to-Peer internet, formed by people who want to make a difference, by people who care, by people just like you.